 Registration is Like Insurance on Your Trademark

 I like to think of a United States trademark registration as an insurance policy.
-You purchase automobile insurance in the event you are involved in a car accident.
+You purchase automobile insurance in the event you’re involved in a car accident.
 You buy homeowners insurance in case your house goes up in flames.
 And you purchase health insurance in the event you become seriously ill.
 Of course, you hope you never have to use your insurance policies, but you are extremely glad you bought them if a tragedy does occur.
-Similarly, a United States trademark registration is like insurance on your trademark in that it protects your most valuable business asset and assists you in recovering monetary damages you will likely suffer as a result of an infringement or misappropriation by someone else.
+Similarly, a United States trademark registration is like insurance on your trademark in that it protects your most valuable business asset and assists you in recovering monetary damages you’ll likely suffer as a result of an infringement or misappropriation by someone else.

 I Can Help With United States Trademark Registration

 If you would like to speak with an experienced and knowledgeable US trademark attorney about the many benefits of United States trademark registration or the US trademark registration process, please do not hesitate to contact me for your free consultation at (314) 749-4059, via email at firstname.lastname@example.org, or by simply completing my contact form (below).
 I look forward to hearing from you soon.